As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 This post may include affiliate links which means if you buy something through the link, I get a very small commission.
 I only recommend products and services I have used/done myself and love and think you’ll love too!

-A map showing most of the places I’ve mentioned below:
+Here’s a map showing most of the places I’ve mentioned below:

 Where to stay on Koh Tao